hfscheid/ai-project/README.md

 - Currently only one IPAM configuration is supported when defining a network.
 - Currently only one port of a container can be exposed and bounded to the localhost.
 - The CLI supports route announcement commands, but not withdraws (one can use `disco announce` to send any command to ExaBGP though).
+- Automate testing was not possible to be implemented because of the poor formatting of ExaBGP's API interface and it's almost none-written documentation.
+    - Because of that, custom logs where implemented where one can check how the announcements flooded the network.
+    - Those logs are located in ./bgp-<announcer|listener>/logs/log.txt and can be checked by the user after announcing routes.

 ## Next Steps